Measure theory

 Letting

-The Lebesgue integral of is then defined by
+The Lebesgue integral of

 where the integral on the right is an ordinary improper Riemann integral.
 For the set of measurable functions, this defines the Lebesgue integral.